Snyder-blip/Go-practice/README.md

 # Go practice
-A bit of Go code
+A bit of Go code.